 My writing is not always personal.
-I have an academic background in Contextual Theology from the University of Manchester.
-Theology is a subject that I developed a passion for over the years because I question where God is in some situations.
-I also bring with me the experience of community having been exposed to a broad scenario of settings that affect families, especially migrant women and children; which is why you will find that most of my writing confronts and gives an insight into various social issues drawn from these communities.
+I have an academic background in Contextual Theology from the University of Manchester; which is a field that I developed a passion for over the years, because of this, I like to question where God is in some of the world issues we have witnessed historically and currently.
+I also bring with me the experience of community having been exposed to a broad scenario of settings that affect families, especially women and children; which is why you will find that most of my writing confronts and gives an insight into various social issues drawn from communities across the world.
 I feel that the time that I invest in investigating social issues makes those issues well worth writing about.

 Besides writing; I enjoy spoken word.
 I am an avid reader – with a very special interest in cultural diversity in diaspora, Liberation Theology, managing mental health, uplifting and educating African children.
+I am also the founder of Project Esperanza, an organization that brings awareness of Domestic Violence and Abuse issues in black communities.
 I have been told that I have a big heart and have a great spirit to match it.
 Some people say that I am impulsive, spontaneous and awkward; – but warm, lol, they could be right!
-I see myself as a dreamer, an optimist, an advocate, a life, arts and culture explorer, a community builder, a traveler, a good food and music lover, a gardener, an obsessive recycler and above everything, a work in progress.
+I see myself as a dreamer, an optimist, an advocate, a life explorer, a community builder, a traveler, a good food/art/music lover, a gardener, an obsessive recycler and above everything, a work in progress.

-I am very appreciative of digital and online technologies, and their importance as they are able to provide an accessible place for me to connect with a wider audience.
+I am very appreciative of digital and online technologies, and their importance as they can provide an accessible place for me to connect with a wider audience.
 Please explore my site and stay in touch!